 Making the community a classroom

-The community provides a training ground for patient interaction and care for all programs in the department.
-The nursing department has 175 community partnerships with area organizations that allow students to interact and participate in helping those with medical needs in southwest Missouri.
+The community provides a training ground for patient interaction and care for all programs in the school.
+The nursing school has 175 community partnerships with area organizations that allow students to interact and participate in helping those with medical needs in southwest Missouri.
 As part of a nursing program, students discover the importance of community and the ability to help those around them.

 A wide variety of partnerships are in place to allow students the opportunity to develop an understanding of different nursing specialties while gaining experience.
 Students benefit from the supervision of a preceptor in the community to assist them in their outreach experiences.

-The nursing department is always developing new relationships with organizations.
+The nursing school is always developing new relationships with organizations.
 Some of the partnerships are listed below:

 Assisting a school nurse